cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 that can be used to train and discern patterns from data.
 A trained model can be used to determine trends that can be used to make predictions when given new sets of data.
-The Amazon's Machine Learning API "provides data and model visualization tools, as well as wizards to guide you through the process of creating machine learning models," [@hid-sp18-512-amazonml-b].
+The Amazon's Machine Learning API

+> ``provides data and model visualization tools, as well as wizards to
+> guide you through the process of creating machine learning
+> models,'' [@hid-sp18-512-amazonml-b].

 It is a service that is highly scalable and can be used to create large numbers of predictions in real-time.
 The framework also supports Amazon Machine Images (AMI) that provide the resources for faster development of sophisticated models.

-"The AMI's are pre-installed with Apache MXNet, TensorFlow, PyTorch, the Microsoft Cognitive Toolkit (CNTK), Caffe, Theano, Torch, Gluon, and Keras to train sophisticated, custom AI models." [@hid-sp18-512-amazonml-a]
+> ``The AMI's are pre-installed with Apache MXNet, TensorFlow,
+> PyTorch, the Microsoft Cognitive Toolkit (CNTK), Caffe, Theano,
+> Torch, Gluon, and Keras to train sophisticated, custom AI
+> models.'' [@hid-sp18-512-amazonml-a]

 Ansible
 =======